gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-01/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - BREAKING CHANGE: Previously the ALB depended on a previously existing ECS Cluster or Auto Scaling Group by exposing the parameters `var.ecs_cluster_security_group_ids` and `var.auto_scaling_group_security_group_ids`.
 But this dependency was problematic for reasons explained in #5.
-Now, the ALB depends on no external resources, and any resource like an ECS Cluster that wants to use the ALB can implement its own "hook" into the ALB by reading the new output `alb_security_group_id`.
+Now, the ALB depends on no external resources, and any resource like an ECS Cluster that wants to use the ALB can implement its own &quot;hook&quot; into the ALB by reading the new output `alb_security_group_id`.

 </div>